bravetux/AI-PairProgramming/README.md

 - ✅ **String to Integer (atoi)**: Convert a string to an integer.
 - ✅ **Decimal to Binary**: Convert a decimal number to binary.
 - ✅ **Decimal to Hexadecimal**: Convert a decimal number to hexadecimal.
 ---

+### 🔢 Number & Math Operations
+- ✅ **Factors of a Number**: Print all the factors of a given number.
+- ✅ **Prime Check**: Determine if a number is prime.
+- ✅ **Prime Numbers in Range**: List all prime numbers in a given range.
+- ✅ **Perfect Number Check**: Check if a number is a perfect number.
+- ✅ **Perfect Numbers in Range**: List all perfect numbers in a given range.
+- ✅ **Divisibility in Range**: Print all numbers divisible by a given number in a range.
+- ✅ **Factorial (Recursive & Non-Recursive)**: Compute factorial using both methods.
+- ✅ **Fibonacci Series (Recursive & Non-Recursive)**: Display Fibonacci series using both methods.

+### 🔠 String Operations
+- ✅ **String Equality**: Check if two strings are equal or unequal.
+- ✅ **Character Frequency**: Count the frequency of a given character in a string.
+- ✅ **Vowel Count**: Count the number of vowels in a string.
+- ✅ **Name Presence Check**: Print “Welcome” if a name is in the list, otherwise “See you next time”.

+---